cla31/Les-petits-plats-P7-Cla31/README.md

 ##
 **Project problem**:<br/>
-Filter recipes according to the needs of a user.<br/> The user must be able to enter a recipe in the search field and quickly access it in the interface.<br/>
+Filter recipes according to the needs of a user.<br/> The user must be able to enter a recipe in the search field and quickly access it in the interface.
+##